JarnoVierros/HEP_project/src/README.txt

 make reconstruction
 make analysis

-To do the pT cut analysis:
+To do analysis with the pT cut: make pt_cut_analysis
-make pt_cut_analysis

 The current version simulations don't give data files that need to be fixed, but for old data that needed to be fixed the following command is useful: